dive-into-machine-learning/dive-into-machine-learning/README.md

 Scaling data analysis is a familiar problem now, and there's no shortage of ways to address it.
 [Beware needless hype and companies that want to sell you flashy, proprietary solutions.](http://www.john-foreman.com/blog/surviving-data-science-at-the-speed-of-hype) You can do it all with open-source tools.
 Even if you contract it, you consider looking for contractors who use known good stacks.
 No news here.

-Here are some obvious tools to reach for:
+Here are some tools to reach for:

 * **[Apache Spark.](https://spark.apache.org/)**
 	* I mean, hell, [Spark has DataFrames and easy co-operability with pandas!](https://databricks.com/blog/2015/02/17/introducing-dataframes-in-spark-for-large-scale-data-science.html)